SGL-UT/gnsstk/INSTALL.md

 typically do this in a gitbash window, hence the '$' prompt below.

    1. Ensure the prerequisites have been installed:
-      - Visual Studio (2015 and 2019 are currently supported)
+      - Visual Studio (2019 is currently supported)
       - cmake

    2. Obtain the GNSSTk source distribution.